arnold-c/reproducible-research/guideline.md

     1. `which git` : `/mingw64/bin/git`
     2. `where git` : `C:\Users\owner\AppData\Local\Programs\git\bin\git.exe` (User privileges)
         1. `where git` : `C:\Program Files\git\bin\git.exe` (administrator privileges)
-    - If you see `cmd` instead of `bin`, then you need to edit the PATH in your environment variables.
+    - If you see `cmd` instead of `bin`, then you need to edit the PATH in your environment variables <a id = "env-variables"></a>.
 You can do this by typing `environment variables` into the Start box and scrolling to the PATH section of User/System variables (depending on whether you have administrator privileges), and changing `cmd` to `bin` in the `git.exe` path.

 ### Mac